e-hulten/july/README.md

 ### Features
 - Get rid of the eternal matplotlib tweaking every time you want to plot data in proper calendar format.
 - Generate GitHub activity overview-like heatmaps of your daily data.
-- Plot daily data in calendar format, either month or year.
 - Automatic handling of missing dates in input date range.
-- `July` is not pandas centric.
-In fact, it doesn't use pandas at all, nor does it require you to.
+- `July` does not rely only pandas (though it accepts it).
 Only numpy arrays and native Python data structures are used internally.
 - Accepted date formats: `datetime.datetime`, `datetime.date`, `str`, `pd.DatetimeIndex`